Seahawks impressions: Wait until real offense shows up before making judgments

 Don’t read much into the offensive struggles

-Seahawks fans are going to have to resist the temptation to read much into the offense, with Shane Waldron in his first year as coordinator as the Seahawks will try to make things as vanilla as possible in the preseason.
+Seattle had what seemed like a weird early game plan, throwing on the first 10 plays.
+Carroll said that was by design to get some work for Smith.

-Things got even messier for the offense — which as noted, was without all of its star skill position players — when Smith was hit hard on a corner blitz on the first series and eventually left the game with a concussion in the second quarter, after playing just two series.
-That left third-teamer Alex McGough to handle most of the rest of the game.
+But that plan got derailed when Smith was hit hard on a corner blitz on the first series, and eventually had to leave the game with a concussion.

+“We didn’t get to give him the opportunities we were hoping for,’’ Carroll said of Smith.

+Carroll said the team intentionally didn’t do any of the up-tempo offense that has been a focus of training camp as the team adapts to the offense of new offensive coordinator Shane Waldron.

-Certainly, this was nothing like the offense the Seahawks hope to unveil in the regular season as they gained just 44 yards on 16 plays in the first half.
+Certainly, this was nothing like the offense the Seahawks hope to unveil in the regular season as Seattle gained just 44 yards on 16 plays in the first half.
 Only two of those were called running plays, good for just one yard.
 The Raiders had 18 first downs to Seattle’s three and held the ball for 23:12 to Seattle’s 6:48 in the first two quarters.

+Carroll, though, liked that there was just one sack despite the team having to go with two rookies at tackle in Stone Forsythe on the left side and Jake Curhan on the right.

+“We gave up one sack on a night that we threw it (31) times,’’ Carroll said.
+“That’s a big improvement for us.’’

-Things momentarily got better in the third quarter when McGough hit DeeJay Dallas for a 43-yard TD on fourth-and-four.
-Dallas somehow slipped wide open out of the backfield and then broke a tackle to scamper free down the sidelines.
+Things momentarily got better in the third quarter when McGough hit DeeJay Dallas for a 43-yard TD on fourth-and-four to cap the first series of the second half and cut the lead to 13-7.

-But a makeshift offensive line that included rookie starters at left tackle (Stone Forsythe) and right tackle (Jake Curhan, who has mostly been playing guard in camp) meant this was almost certainly going to be a tough night for the offense.
+But the makeshift offensive line that meant this was almost certainly going to be a tough night for the offense.
 Forsythe had a holding penalty on the first series to wipe out a 17-yard gain, among other learning moments for the youngsters up front.

 Seattle finished with just 153 yards and of 39 offensive plays had just 10 carries by running backs — not at all what the team is likely to look like when the regular season begins.